What is Raiz?

 Once the registration is complete, you may elect how much you would like distributions to round up to.
 The default is for purchases to round up to the nearest dollar, meaning that every time you spend $4.20 on a coffee, $0.80 would also be transferred to your investment account.
 Once $5 worth of change has been accumulated, it is invested in your elected investment option.

 Raiz is completely free to download.
 Once an account is opened, there are no fees on $0 balances.
-A monthly fee of $2.50 is charged for accounts with a balance of under $10,000 and 0.275% annually for accounts with a balance of $10,000 and over.
+A standard portfolio account has a monthly fee of $3.50 for accounts with a balance of under $10,000 and 0.275% annually for accounts with a balance of $10,000 and over.
 You can deposit additional funds at any time to increase your investments, and also make unlimited withdrawals at any time without incurring any fees.
 There are also no fees for switching investment options.

 Raiz has constructed diversified portfolios using exchange traded funds (ETFs).
 Raiz offers users the option to invest in five different diversified portfolios: conservative, moderately conservative, moderate, moderately aggressive and aggressive, based on your nominated risk profile.